RZZT/Company-Documents/Drafts/draft-resolutions.md

 As the Articles of Association restrict the number of Directors to a maximum of three, the requirement of Article 14.1 to have two Directors call, or request a meeting be called, is unnecessarily onerous.
 This amendment would allow a single Director to call a meeting of the Directors.

-## Draft Resolution 2018-3: Length of notice for Directors' meetings
+## Special Resolution 2019-3: Length of notice for Directors' meetings

 **Proposed by:** Mozart Olbrycht-Palmer